Quantum gravity and inventory accumulation: Inventory trajectories: constructions and proofs

 \begin{lemma} The length of $X(1,n)$ is typically of order $\sqrt{n}$ or smaller regardless of $p$.
 More precisely, there are positive constants $C_1$ and $C_2$ (independent of $n$ and $a>0$) such that \end{lemma}

 \begin{proof} Fix an initial stack $S_0$ to be alternating between $\C$ and $\H$.
-Then observe that {\em if} $\dis_k$ and $\cou_k$ both fluctuate by at most $a \sqrt{n}/5$, as $k$ ranges from $1$ to $n$, then no burger on the stack $S_0$ below height $-2 a \sqrt{n}/5$ will have been consumed during the first $n$ steps.
-(If the first burger below that height to be consumed were consumed at step $j$ then all of the burgers above it in the stack at step $j$ would have to be of the same type, and this would require either $|\dis_j|$ or $|\cou_j|$ to exceed the the assumed bounds.)
-Thus, on this event the total number of orders in $X(1,n)$ is less than $2a \sqrt{n}/5$.
-Since $\cou_k$ fluctuates by at most $a \sqrt{n}/5$ this also implies that the total number of burgers in $X(1,n)$ is at most $3 a \sqrt{n}/5$, and hence $|X(1,n) < a \sqrt{n}|$.
-The result thus follows from Lemma \ref{l.translateprob}. \end{proof}
+Then observe that {\em if} $\dis_k$ and $\cou_k$ both fluctuate by at most $a \sqrt{n}/5$, as $k$ ranges from $1$ to $n$, then no burger on the stack $S_0$ strictly below height $-2 a \sqrt{n}/5$ will have been consumed during the first $n$ steps.
+(If the first burger below that height to be consumed were consumed at step $j$ then all of the burgers above it in the stack at step $j$ --- let $k$ be the number of such burgers --- would have to be of the same type.
+This would require that either $k < a \sqrt{n}/5$, in which case $|\cou_j|$ would have to exceed the assumed bound, or that $k \geq a \sqrt{n}/5$, in which case $|\dis_j|$ would have to exceed the assumed bound, since all the burgers below the top $k$ must strictly alternate between $\C$ and $\H$.)
+Thus, on this event the total number of orders in $X(1,i)$ is less than $2a \sqrt{n}/5$ for each $i \in \{1,2,\ldots,n\}$.
+Since $\cou_k$ fluctuates by at most $a \sqrt{n}/5$ this also implies that the total number of burgers in $X(1,i)$ is at most $3 a \sqrt{n}/5$ for each $i \in\{1,2,\ldots,n\}$, and hence $|X(1,i)| < a \sqrt{n}$ for each $i \in\{1,2,\ldots,n\}$.
+The result thus follows from Lemma \ref{l.translateprob} and the analogous bound that applies when $\dis$ is replaced by $\cou$. \end{proof}